-Today starts my volunteer duties with Farmfair and the Canadian Finals Rodeo, and for the next ten days you can find me in at Northlands’ Edmonton Expo Centre.
-Growing up, our family had custom show cattle so Mom and Dad would usually let us take the week off school if we OK’d it with our teachers and got all the homework done ahead of time.
+Today starts my volunteer duties with Farmfair and the Canadian Finals Rodeo, sales and for the next ten days you can find me in at Northlands’ Edmonton Expo Centre.
+Growing up, visit this site our family had custom show cattle so Mom and Dad would usually let us take the week off school if we OK’d it with our teachers and got all the homework done ahead of time.
 Even though we’d be exhausted from the 4am mornings and long days, there are so many great memories:

 - Loading feed for the day with dad before we left home in the frosty mornings, then snuggling up in the truck to keep warm when the heater was still blowing cold air.

 - Sneaking coffee from the Limousin breed booth, filled with sugar and creamer.

 - Playing with friends under the big bleachers in Hall D.

 - Scrounging up enough coins to get fries at the concession with my brothers when Mom was trying to make us eat sandwiches.

 - Running cattle up and down the ramp to the show ring.

 - Sleeping on the tack box with jackets for blankets.

 Nowadays, my brother still has a Limousin show string, Dad competes in the cowhorse show, I volunteer with the International Ag Business Centre and the ranch rodeo, and Mom volunteers with everything.
 I guess it’s always been a family affair.